-2 The following facts are taken from paragraphs 5-42.
+3 The following facts are taken from paragraphs 3-40.

+THE UNITED NATIONS APPEALS TRIBUNAL

+Judgment No. 2016-UNAT-684

+delegated to the ICTY Registrar the authority to appoint staff up to the D-1 level on behalf of the Secretary-General.

-...
-By its resolution 1503 (2003) dated 28 August 2003, the Security Council endorsed the ICTY completion strategy, and urged ICTY to take all possible measures to complete its work in 2010.
+- ...
+In accordance with the terms of the above-mentioned delegation of authority, staff members were recruited specifically for service with ICTY.
+Their letters of appointment provided that their appointments were "strictly limited to service with [ICTY]". - ...
+In November 1995, by Secretary-General's bulletin ST/SGB/280 (Suspension of the granting of permanent and probationary appointments), the Secretary-General announced his decision, effective 13 November 1995, to suspend the granting of permanent appointments to staff serving on 100-series fixed-term appointments in view of "the serious financial situation facing the Organization". - ...
+By its resolution 1503 (2003) dated 28 August 2003, the Security Council endorsed the ICTY completion strategy, and urged ICTY to take all possible measures to complete its work in 2010. - ...

-...
 In June 2006, by Secretary-General's bulletin ST/SGB/2006/9 (Consideration for conversion to permanent appointment of staff members eligible to be considered in 1995), the Secretary-General partially lifted the freeze on the granting of permanent appointments, and conducted an exercise to consider for conversion to a permanent appointment those staff who were eligible as of 13 November 1995.
-In this exercise, six ICTY staff members were considered and one of them was granted a permanent appointment.
+In this exercise, six ICTY staff members were considered and one of them was granted a permanent appointment. - ...

-...
 In 2009, the Organization undertook a one-time Secretariat-wide comprehensive exercise by which eligible staff members under the Staff Rules in force until 30 June 2009 would be considered for conversion of their contracts to permanent appointments.
-In this context, the Secretary-General's bulletin ST/SGB/2009/10 (Consideration for conversion to permanent appointment of staff members of the Secretariat eligible to be considered by 30 June 2009) was promulgated on 23 June 2009.

-...
-On 29 January 2010, guidelines on consideration for conversion to permanent appointment of staff members of the Secretariat eligible to be considered as at 30 June 2009 ("Guidelines") were further approved by the [Assistant Secretary-General for Office of Human Resources Management (ASG/OHRM)].
+In this context, the Secretary-General's bulletin ST/SGB/2009/10 (Consideration for conversion to permanent appointment of staff members of the Secretariat eligible to be considered by 30 June 2009) was promulgated on 23 June 2009. - On 29 January 2010, guidelines on consideration for conversion to permanent appointment of staff members of the Secretariat eligible to be considered 30 June 2009 ("Guidelines") were further approved by [Assistant Secretary-General for Office of Human Resources Management (ASG/OHRM)].
 The USG for Management transmitted them on 16 February 2010 to all "Heads of Department and Office", including to ICTY, requesting them to conduct a review of individual staff members in their department or office, to make a preliminary determination on eligibility and, subsequently, to submit recommendations to the ASG/OHRM on the suitability for conversion of staff members found preliminarily eligible.